Explorers of the Elements—Free Independent Study Course

 Philosophy

-The course is designed to work with small steps, what we call the "next best step."
-The sections of the course are laid out using a cosmology of 5 elements as the organizing principle.
+The course is designed to work with small steps, what I call the "next best step" (thanks to Phil L'hirondele).
+The sections of the course are laid out using the Dagara 5 elements cosmology.
 Along the way, by necessity, other concepts also make cameo appearances.
-But there is no need to understand it all at once . . . just go step by "next step."
+No need to understand it all at once . . . just go step by "next step."

 Much injury to our souls is caused by the very structure of modernity.
 Many people struggle to feel welcome or to express their purpose.
 The modern world isolates people with their grief, both personal and global.
 People are confused about how to work with their ancestry and endure legacies that have been handed down, sometimes toxic ones.
 Change is forced upon us, and with the skills of agility and resources for adaptation sometimes out of reach, we get thrown into crisis.